jdcasey/lfk-research/README.md

 * Citizen-driven: Citizens ask the questions, conduct the research, curate the results, and present before the government
 * Provide a point person to present RID point of view during city commission meetings
 * Provide advocacy in Facebook comments / other social media venues
-* Advocate for RID positions in newspaper op-eds, other media
+* Advocate for RID positions in social media, newspaper op-eds, etc.
 * Collect research on specific questions underlying policies being considered, curated topically
 	* Research should be published via Facebook post, to be accessible
 	* Formatted FB posts will be curated and included in the website